seniordeveloper/vca/README.md

 - `ASP Classic` is able to fetch the data from `Cookies`
 - in order to parse the `JSON` in `VB`, [aspJSON](https://github.com/rcdmk/aspJSON/tree/master) is being used.

-This approach is being in almost all pages.
+This approach is being for almost all pages.
 Alternative way would be making `.ajax` calls from `ASP Classic` to `ASP.NET Core`.
 This approach is also being used in deleting item for demonstration purposes.

 ## Walkthrough the application architecture